Refugees fear sentiment will turn against them in Turkey | ExBulletin

 The prospect of a new influx of refugees following the Taliban takeover of Afghanistan heightened the unresponsive mood of the public.
 Videos purporting to show young Afghan men smuggled into Turkey from Iran sparked public outrage and led to calls for the government to protect the country’s borders.

-The government says there are around 300,000 Afghans in Turkey, some of whom hope to continue their journey to reach Europe.
+The government said there are around 300,000 Afghans in Turkey, some of whom hope to continue their journey to reach Europe.

-Following anti-Syrian violence in Ankara’s Alindag neighborhood last month, Umit Ozdag, a right-wing politician who recently formed his own anti-immigrant party, traveled to the area with an empty suitcase and said the time has come for the refugees to start packing.
+Following anti-Syrian violence in Ankara’s Alindag neighborhood last month, Umit Ozdag, a right-wing politician who recently formed his own anti-immigrant party, traveled to the area with an empty suitcase and said the time had come for the refugees to “start packing”.

 Kerem Pasaoglu, owner of a pastry shop in Istanbul, said he wants Syrians to return to their country and is disturbed that some shops on a street have signs written in Arabic instead of Turkish.